Planned community

 A planned community, planned city, planned town, or planned settlement is any community that was carefully planned from its inception and is typically constructed on previously undeveloped land.
-This contrasts with settlements that evolve in a more ad hoc and organic fashion.
+This contrasts with settlements that evolve organically.

 The term new town refers to planned communities of the new towns movement in particular, mainly in the United Kingdom.
 It was also common in the European colonization of the Americas to build according to a plan either on fresh ground or on the ruins of earlier Native American villages.

+A model city is a type of planned city designed to a high standard and intended as a model for others to imitate.
+The term was first used in 1854.

 Planned capitals

 A planned capital is a city specially planned, designed and built to be a capital.
-Several of the world's national capitals are planned capitals, including Canberra in Australia, Brasília in Brazil, Belmopan in Belize, New Delhi in India, Abuja in Nigeria, Islamabad in Pakistan, Naypyidaw in Myanmar (Burma) and Washington, D.C. in the United States, and the modern parts of Astana in Kazakhstan and Ankara in Turkey.
-In Egypt, a new capital city east of Cairo is under construction.
-The federal administrative and judicial centre of Malaysia, Putrajaya, is also a planned city.
+Several of the world's national capitals are planned capitals, including Canberra in Australia, Brasília in Brazil, Belmopan in Belize, New Delhi in India, Abuja in Nigeria, Islamabad in Pakistan, Naypyidaw in Myanmar (Burma), Washington, D.C. in the United States, the modern parts of Astana in Kazakhstan, and Ankara in Turkey.
+In Indonesia, Nusantara is planned to be inaugurated on 17 August 2024, and in Egypt a new capital city (to the east of Cairo) is under construction.
+Putrajaya, the federal administrative and judicial centre of Malaysia, is also a planned city.

 Abu Dhabi (UAE) and some of the recently built cities in the Persian Gulf region are also planned cities.

 Sejong was constructed to be a planned-administrative capital of South Korea.